2023 Best Value Communication & Journalism Master's Degree Schools in Utah

 Best Utah Schools for Affordable Quality for a Master's in Communication & Journalism

 Out of the 6 schools in Utah that were part of this year’s ranking, University of Utah landed the # 2 spot on the list.
-Located in the midsize city of Salt Lake City, U of U is a public college with a very large student population.
+Located in the city of Salt Lake City, U of U is a public college with a fairly large student population.

-The average tuition and fees for an in-state graduate student at U of U are $8,068 a year.
+In-state tuition fees for graduate students at U of U are $8,068 per year.

-U of U did well in our overall quality rankings, too.
-It placed #4 on our Best Communication & Journalism Master’s Degree Schools in Utah list.
+U of U also took the #4 spot in our Best Communication & Journalism Master’s Degree Schools in Utah rankings.

 Read full report on Communication & Journalism at University of Utah